 - Sound science sometimes requires the use of various types of scientific data.
 During peer review, a variety of data types should be accepted as a basis for decisions.
 Sound scientific and policy decisions often require the use of diverse types of information, but should always be based on the best available data.
 Scientific peer review should permit the use of various data types, rather than requiring one specific type or setting up a hierarchy of acceptable data.

-The Wildlife Society’s Standing Position on The Use of Science in Policy and Management Decisions supports the “establishment of laws and guidelines that ensure the appropriate use of science by policy and decision-makers.”
+The Wildlife Society’s Position Statement on The Use of Science in Policy and Management Decisions supports the “establishment of laws and guidelines that ensure the appropriate use of science by policy and decision-makers.”